bruab/bruab.github.io/_posts/2020-05-08-all-the-feels.md

 categories: ["Web strategy"]
 ---

-_This post was originally sent out as an email to [my now-defunct mailing list](https://briandavidhall.com/newsletters-are-bad-actually/).
-You can read all such posts [here](https://briandavidhall.com/category/newsletter/), if you like._

 Been a minute since I sent an email.
 But I've been staying busy.
 Mostly staring at this thing:

 ![](/images/plutchik-wheel.jpg)

 It's Robert Plutchik's wheel of emotions, or the Feels Wheel as I like to call it.

 I've learned that science knows more about, say, earthworm reproductive habits than human emotions.
-(The latter is just [harder to study](https://twitter.com/briandavidhall/status/1256283602888900609).)
+(The latter is just harder to study.)

 The Feels Wheel is by no means an authoritative representation of all emotion, but it's the best guide we've got.